wilsonmar/drones/ford-sync.md

 Notice there are graphic icons within each button so users are not totally reliant on reading and understanding the English words.

 0. Hit the Apps button.
+1. Hit <strong>Launch</strong>.

+  Launch is not performed if the SYNC detects outside temperatures to be below the minimum or maxiumum temperatures set for the unit.

+  By default, that is 0C and 49C.

+0. Click Settings to change the minimum and maximum temperatures.

 1. Select the ${TeamName} app.
 0. The video shows what the drone sees.